How Valenbisi works

 How to pick up a Valenbisi bike with a subscription number

-- Approach a Valenbisi terminal, keeping your subscription number at hand (you will have been sent this upon signing up).
+- Approach a Valenbisi terminal.
+Have your subscription number at hand (you will have been sent this upon signing up).

-- In the home page, you need to click on “use valenbisi service” (utilizar el servicio valenbisi, in Spanish).
+- In the home page, click on “use valenbisi service” (utilizar el servicio valenbisi, in Spanish).

 - Insert your subscription number.

-- Insert your 6-digit PIN code (this is the code you chose when you created the account).
+- Insert your 6-digit PIN code (the code you chose when you created the account).

-- Next up, you’ll find the available bikes on the screen, you’ll see them numbered according to the stand at which they are parked.
-You can select whichever one you want by clicking on the number on the screen.
+- Next up, you’ll find the available bikes on the screen, numbered according to their stand.
+You can select whichever one you want by clicking on their number on the screen.

 - You now have 60 seconds to take out your bike.
-Go to the bike you chose and adjust the seat if needed.
+Adjust the seat if needed.